CheeseCake87/CheeseCake87/markdown/2023-08-11_making-improvements-to-the-flask-static-site-generator.md

 `compiler.py` is the main entry point to the static site generator.
 It's responsible for firing all the function calls in the correct order.
 It's changed a lot from its original version.

-I originally had the filenames of the markdown files 2023-08-11 20:35:26 +0100ting the dates, and titles of the posts.
-As you can imagine,
-this was very limited.
+I originally had the meta of a post set by its filename `date_title-of-post`, As you can imagine, this was very limited.

-I then moved to a meta system.
-Attempting to define some information about the post in the markdown file itself, at the top.
+I then moved to attempting to define some information about the post in the markdown file itself, at the top.
 After throwing some hacky code at the process, I landed on the following:

 ```text